How does Agile work?

 • Timeliness: An identified policy or practice need and opportunity for use within a defined period, and clear plans for outcomes and impact during the Sprint.

-• Co-creation: Inclusive and accessible approach to co-creation with stakeholders and external partners, with collaboration from conceptualisation through to impact
+• Co-creation: Inclusive and accessible approach to co-creation with stakeholders and external partners, with collaboration from conceptualisation through to impact.

 • Interdisciplinarity: Interdisciplinary team of academics and practitioners, as appropriate to the question, to tackle the research

-• Commitment to inclusion and positive equality impact: Evaluation of potential positive and negative effects and unintended consequences of proposed research, engagement activities and impact for different groups, as well as mitigation measures
+• Commitment to inclusion and positive equality impact: Evaluation of potential positive and negative effects and unintended consequences of proposed research, engagement activities and impact for different groups, as well as mitigation measures.

-Our journey so far
+Our learning journey

 • Building on learning

-• Researching the model
+• Researching the ‘model’

 Our programme research team are asking the question: does this approach work?
 Using a range of methods, the researchers are investigating whether Agile is addressing the challenges it was set up to tackle.
 Can it enhance the role of universities at the environmental science- policy interface?
 Does it deliver useful and relevant research results for policymakers in a timely way?
-Does it generate more trust in science amongst stakeholders? .
+Does it generate more trust in science amongst stakeholders?

 • Promoting inclusive research